Leptogenesis assisted by scalar decays: Boltzmann equations

-Below we solve the set of Boltzmann equations by numerical methods.
-We assume that after reheating, the $\phi$ particles and all SM particles are in thermal equilibrium, while there are no $N_i$ particles because their interactions are too weak.
-Thus, the initial conditions can be set as $Y_\phi=Y_\phi^{\mathrm{eq}}$ and $Y_{N_1}=Y_{B-L}=0$ at $x = 0.1$.
 We choose two benchmark points (BPs) for the model parameters, as outlined in the Table~\ref{tab:BPs}.
 The Yukawa coupling matrix $h_\nu$ is determined by the Casas-Ibarra parametrization.
 We present the values of the $h_\nu$ elements, the $CP$ asymmetry $\varepsilon_1$, and the $N_1$ decay width $\Gamma_{N_1}$ calculated for the two BPs in Table~\ref{tab:h_epsilon}.
-Compared to BP~I with $z_\mathrm{i} = 3$, BP~II with $z_\mathrm{i} = 0.2$ has a smaller $CP$ asymmetry $\varepsilon_1$ and a much smaller $\Gamma_{N_1}$.
+Compared to BP~I with $z_\mathrm{i} = 3$, BP~II with $z_\mathrm{i} = 0.3$ has a smaller $CP$ asymmetry $\varepsilon_1$ and a much smaller $\Gamma_{N_1}$.
 Thus, the washout effect in BP~II is expected to be much weaker than in BP~I.

 In order to evaluate the impact of the scalar $\phi$, we separately demonstrate the evolution of number densities in the standard thermal leptogenesis without $\phi$ and that in the scalar-assisted leptogenesis.
 For the strong washout scheme BP~I, $Y_{N_1}$, $|Y_{B-L}|$, and $(Y_{N_1} - Y_{N_1}^\mathrm{eq})/Y_{N_1}^\mathrm{eq}$ as functions of $x$ in standard case are illustrated in left panel of Fig.~\ref{strong}, while $Y_\phi$ and $Y_\phi^\mathrm{eq}$ are also plotted in the right panel of Fig.~\ref{strong} for the scalar-assisted case.